 The extrapolation of the chronic systemic effects of DMF described in animals to humans could imply that a person would eat less and loose some body weight, probably combined with some loss in general well-being.
 The hepatotoxicity effects of DMF found in animal studies seem to be easily to extrapolate to human health effects.
 In this regard, different publications exist referring to medical surveillance data and human health effects associated with DMF exposure in different industry branches.
 The obtained results mainly refer to a chronic DMF exposure (workers exposed to DMF for several years).
-In one study among workers in an acrylic fibre factory, exposure to DMF vapour (< 30 mg/m3) for 5 years did not seem to entail a risk of liver cytolysis.
-Similar findings were indicated by two studies among workers exposed to DMF in a synthetic leather manufactory (0 - 5.13 ppm) and in a factory for the production of polyurethane (up to 7 ppm).
-However, DMF-induced liver damage was found in another study among synthetic leather workers exposed to high DMF concentrations (i.e. 25 - 60 ppm).
+In one study among workers in an acrylic fibre factory, exposure to DMF vapour (< 30 mg/m) for 5 years did not seem to entail a risk of liver cytolysis.
+Similar findings were indicated by two studies among workers exposed to DMF in a synthetic leather manufactory (0-5.13 ppm) and in a factory for the production of polyurethane (up to 7 ppm).
+However, DMF-induced liver damage was found in another study among synthetic leather workers exposed to high DMF concentrations (i.e. 20-60 ppm).
 High exposure concentrations were significantly associated with elevated alanine aminotransferase levels.
-Further symptoms such as epigastric pain, nausea and loss of appetite have occurred at DMF levels of 10 - 60 ppm.
+Further symptoms such as epigastric pain, nausea and loss of appetite have occurred at DMF levels of 10-60 ppm.
 Besides hepatotoxicity, less tolerance to alcoholic beverages was determined in these cases.
 Reduced alcohol tolerance is one of the earliest manifestations of excessive exposure to DMF.
-The workers had flushing symptoms including abdominal pain, flushing of skin on face, and arms, reddening of eyes, stomach ache, nausea etc. Ethanol and probably the metabolite acetaldehyde inhibit the breakdown of DMF and conversely, DMF inhibits the metabolism of ethanol and acetaldehyde.
+The workers had flushing symptoms including abdominal pain, flushing of skin on face, and arms, reddening of eyes, stomach ache, nausea etc ("loss of wellbeing" effects).
+Ethanol and probably the metabolite acetaldehyde inhibit the breakdown of DMF and conversely, DMF inhibits the metabolism of ethanol and acetaldehyde.
 Furthermore, ethanol induces cytochrome P450 2E1 which facilitates the initial hydroxylation of DMF.
 Thus, exposure to DMF can cause severe alcohol intolerance.

 The effects of DMF found in other organs (kidney) in animal studies are difficult to extrapolate to human health effects.
 Whether specific effects to organs will occur in humans is uncertain.
 Besides, these effects are so-called sub-clinical and no clear disease can be determined for humans.
+Thus, effects to other organs will not be evaluated.
+Based on this information, potential endpoints for further investigation in the health impact assessment are: